BreitmanLab/breitman-lab.github.io/_posts/2021-10-08-Bagley-Lab-Welcomes-Two-New-Students.md

 Currently, they are participating in lab meetings and assisting with ongoing projects/project development.
 In lab meetings, we are reading about genomic reduction methods for NGS (e.g. ddRAD-seq, DArT-seq) and empirical applications of these methods to address questions in population genomics and phylogeography.

+It is great to have them starting their journeys in science with us and thinking about these methods.
 So, welcome to Macee and Kayla!

 ~J